 There’s plenty of legroom in the backseat, and headroom is adequate unless you’re tall.
 The cargo area isn’t large, but it’s sufficient for a compact car.
 The only negatives on the interior of the top-trim Cruze Premier were the hard plastic on the top of the dashboard and on the doors, which cheapens their looks, and the hard plastic steering wheel, which had a sharp leading edge that’s uncomfortable to hold.

 The powertrain—a 1.4-liter turbo 4 that puts out 153 hp and is mated to a 6-speed automatic transmission—has good drivability, but it lacks power at the low speeds and is loud during acceleration.
 But the steering is responsive, with good feel.
 Ditto for the Cruze’s handling, which is responsive for its class.
 Fuel economy is pretty good, too, at 31 mpg in combined city/highway driving.
-Available advanced safety features include blind-spot monitoring with rear cross-traffic alert, automatic high beams, forward-collision warning, and lane-departure warning with lane-keeping assist.
+Available advanced safety features include blind-spot warning with rear cross-traffic warning, automatic high beams, forward-collision warning, and lane-departure warning with lane-keeping assist.
 For 2019, the Cruze receives modest updated exterior styling and a new infotainment system.

 Photos courtesy of Chevrolet